JonasGruenwald/chrobot/README.md

 ## About

-Chrobot provides a set of strongly typed bindings to the stable version of the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/), based on its published JSON specification.
+Chrobot provides a set of typed bindings to the stable version of the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/), based on its published JSON specification.

 It also exposes some handy high level abstractions for browser automation, and handles starting a browser instance and communicating with it for you.